 Any party aggrieved by the imposition of anti-dumping duty has a remedy available under law and can approach the Appellate Authority, namely, Custom, Excise & Service Tax Appellate Tribunal (CESTAT) against the order imposing the anti-dumping duty.

 Clarifying this stand still further, the CCI in Shailesh Kumar vs M/s Tata Chemicals Limited & Ors24 observed:

 In line with the prevalent notion of harmonious coexistence, the Competition Act in section 21 further provides for additional provisions whereby any antitrust-related matter could be brought before the CCI as reference from any statutory authority like DGAD.
 Further, as per section 21A, if during any proceeding before the CCI an issue is raised by any party, the implementation of which is entrusted to a statutory authority, then the CCI can refer the matter to such statutory authority.
-Additionally the application of section 21 and 21A could be taken up by the CCI suo moto.
+Additionally, the application of section 21 and 21A could be taken up by the CCI, or any other statutory authority, suo moto.